kevin-cochran/CIS3374_Lab6/README.md

 Methods are contained in Game.cs

-Unit Tests are in CIS3374.UnitTests in the file GameTests.cs
+Unit Tests are in Game.UnitTests in the file GameTests.cs